vindicate

 • Chichewa Contempary Chichewa translation, 2002/2016:

-for us to be saved.”
+let them be chased from the ruins of their houses.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: